ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/picture-this-mdrn-lv-vinyl.markdown

   <p>What are you waiting for, enter the form below for a chance to win  Picture This\
   \ MDRN LV vinyl and get ready to discover their brand new hits now! </p>\n<p>Good\
   \ luck!</p>\n<p><i>(Credit:Ashley Osborn)</i></p>\n"
-entry-title: "Win Picture This MDRN LV vinyl!"
+entry-title: "Win Picture This 'MDRN LV' vinyl!"
 entry-content: "<p>Enter the draw to win Picture This MDRN LV vinyl by entering below\
   \ before 23:59 on 20th of April 2019.</p>\n"
 has-winner: false